qBioTurin/SIR/ReadME.md

 # Introduction

-In this document we describe how to use the R library *epimod*.
+In this document, we describe how to use the R library *epimod*.
 In details, *epimod* implements a new general modeling framework to study epidemiological systems, whose novelties and strengths are: